 - 12 4 oz canning jars with lids and rings

-- In a heavy stock pot, place the figs, strawberries, red wine, curry & Chinese five spice.
+- In a heavy stock pot, combine strawberries, figs, red wine, curry, lemon juice & Chinese five spice.
 Using a potato masher, mash them by hand until they are crushed.

-- Measure 1/4 cup of sugar and mix it with the contents of the Sure-Jell.
-Sprinkle it into the berry mixture and set it on the stove and bring to a boil, stirring constantly.
+- Measure ¼ cup of sugar and mix it with the contents of the Sure-Jell.
+Sprinkle it into the berry mixture and set it on the stove.
+Increase high heat and bring to a boil, stirring constantly.

 - When it comes to a hard boil (a hard boil is one you can't stir down with spoon) add the remaining sugar.

 - Continue stirring constantly and return it to a boil and when it comes back to a hard boil, continue boiling it for one full minute.
 (Set a timer to make sure you get it for a full minute).